vis-kid/octopress_drafts_previewer/source/_posts/2015-11-22-Middleman-03-Podcast-01.markdown

 git commit -m 'Sets up Bourbon and activates grid settings'
 ```

-Let’s have a look how things look now.
-You can see the red visual grid and also that the type already improved a bit due to Bitters presets.
-Nice!
+Let’s have a look!
+You can see the red visual grid and also that thanks to Bitters, our typography already improved a bit beyond browser defaults.

 **Screenshot**

 {% img /images/middleman/basics_03_build/bourbon_installed_visual_grid.png %}

-+ ### jQuery & Normalize
++ ### Normalize & jQuery

 Let’s get this out of the way also, shall we?
 Middleman comes with a [Normalize](https://necolas.github.io/normalize.css/) file which gets not imported into **all.css** by default.
-That’s one unneccessary asset request we can easily get rid of:
+That’s one unneccessary asset request we can easily get rid of.
 Rename **source/stylesheets/normalize.css** to **source/stylesheets/_normalize.css.scss** first.
 Now we have a partial that we need to import right at the top after **@charset** in **source/stylesheets/all.sass**:

 ``` sass